 4 Museum of Life + ScienceDurhamSee on map

 Museum weddings come with a level of sophistication and allure that will wow your guests and make planning a breeze since the venue comes with plenty of built-in decor.
-At Museum of Life + Science in Durham, couples have six sites to choose from, including an out-of-this-world butterfly house option dubbed “Magic Wings” where you and your closest 40 friends and family will be entranced all evening.
+At Museum of Life + Science in Durham, couples have multiple sites to choose from, including an out-of-this-world butterfly house option dubbed “Magic Wings” where you and your closest 40 friends and family will be entranced all evening.
 Larger parties can opt for a tent and lawn setup or book the Aerospace wing, but no matter which setting you select, extras like discounted museum tickets, animal encounters, and train rides will keep out-of-town guests occupied all weekend.
 And perhaps the best perk of all?
 The museum offers child care for private events.

 Outdoor Wedding Venues